chapel-lang/chapel/frontend/doc/file-format.rst

    * the hash is computed assuming that the hash is 0
  * a module section table, consisting of N entries, each consists of:
    * 8 bytes of module section offset (pointing to a module section header)
+ * 8 bytes storing the offset just after the last module

 Module Section Header
 ---------------------

 The module section header uses relative section offsets.
 These relative offsets store offsets relative to the module section header.
+The 'end' offsets are the offset just after the section; so the length of a section is endOffset - startOffset.

 Each module section begins with a header that consists of:

  * 8 bytes of magic number 0x4d4dd01e5ec14d4d
  * 8 bytes of reserved space for future flags
- * 8 bytes module section length
+ * 8 bytes of symbol table section start offset
- * 8 bytes of symbol table section relative offset
+ * 8 bytes of symbol table section end offset
+ * 8 bytes of uAST section start offset
- * 8 bytes of uAST section relative offset
+ * 8 bytes of uAST section end offset
+ * 8 bytes of long strings table start offset
- * 8 bytes of long strings table section relative offset
+ * 8 bytes of long strings table end offset
+ * 8 bytes of location section start offset
- * 8 bytes of location section relative offset
+ * 8 bytes of location section end offset
+ * 8 bytes of types section start offset
- * 8 bytes of types section relative offset
+ * 8 bytes of types section end offset
+ * 8 bytes of functions section start offset
- * 8 bytes of functions section relative offset
+ * 8 bytes of functions section end offset
+ * 8 bytes of dependencies section start offset
- * 8 bytes of dependencies section relative offset
+ * 8 bytes of dependencies section end offset
  * a string storing the module symbol ID
    (e.g. "TopLevelModule" or "MyModule.SubModule")
    (note that this string does not use the long strings table)